Bumblebee202111/doubean-public/README.md

   visits.

 #### More general plans

+* Migration to Kotlin
+  * New class files should be written in Kotlin
+  * Use Kotlin/Flow first in repository/data layer and paging, while the UI layer should keep using LiveData even with the Kotlin migration
 * Use MD3
-* Use Kotlin/Flow in repositories
 * Use new features of the updated dependencies
+  * CreationExtras?
 * Optimize landscape experience
 * Add views for fields currently unused
 * Decouple DoubanInterface and expose as much code to VC as possible \(Make anything but keys